shivmanikant/GitHub-Profile-README-Generator/README.md

 # GitHub-Profile-README-Generator
-GitHub Profile README Generator you can create your README file very easily
+GitHub Profile README Generator you can create your README file for your GitHub profile very easily